-The Centers for Disease Control and Prevention (CDC) has issued an agency order prohibiting residential landlords nationwide from evicting certain tenants.
+The Centers for Disease Control and Prevention (CDC) issued an agency order prohibiting residential landlords nationwide from evicting certain tenants.
 The eviction ban was originally set to expire on December 31, 2020, but the CDC has extended the order until at least March 31, 2021.
 Tenants who meet the criteria listed in the order are eligible for protection from eviction.
 The ban does not apply automatically to qualified tenants—rather, they must claim protection by signing a declaration of eligibility for the ban, and provide the signed declaration to their landlord.

 Since the CDC’s eviction ban went into effect on September 4, 2020, landlords and tenants have expressed a lot of confusion about the details of the order and its required tenant declaration.
 And it’s not just landlords and tenants who are confused: In some of the worst cases, judges have misinterpreted the CDC’s order, resulting in the wrongful eviction of tenants who qualified for protection.

 On October 9, 2020 the CDC and other federal agencies issued a guidance document addressing some of the most frequently asked questions about the ban.
 While this document clarifies some points about the Order, it also raises more questions, and leaves many of the details on how the Order is to be carried out up to individual states and courts.

 Nolo offers a free, downloadable declaration that tenants can use to claim protection under the CDC’s eviction ban.
 The declaration form comes with a detailed set of instructions on how to determine whether you’re eligible for protection, how to fill out the form, and how to get it to your landlord.
 We’re also keeping track of—and answering below—some of the questions that are emerging as tenants, landlords, and courts begin to navigate the CDC’s eviction ban.